tongvtdan/apillis-mfg/MEMORY.md

 - ✅ Table tab now uses enhanced ProjectTable component with better functionality
 - ✅ **Flowchart tab now provides professional workflow visualization matching the design image**
 - ✅ **Shows all 8 workflow stages in proper horizontal flow with project counts**
+- ✅ **Fixed database integration to display all stages, not just those with projects**
 - ✅ **Interactive stage selection with visual feedback and progress tracking**
 - ✅ **Enhanced project details display when stages are selected**
 - ✅ Improved user experience with professional-grade project management tools